This post is contributed by Burtch Works’ data science and analytics recruiting team.

 Overall, whether the role is the right fit for you is entirely your decision.
 I often tell my candidates to go with your gut!
 Sometimes you just know, after a set of interviews, that this is the right opportunity for you.
 Evaluate all the pros and cons, but trust your judgement.

 Looking to hire data scientists or analytics professionals, or looking for new opportunities?
-Be sure to connect with me on LinkedIn!
+Be sure to connect with us.

 Interested in our salary research on data scientists and predictive analytics professionals?
 Download our studies using the button below.